Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 reaches `entropyGateThreshold() = min(quorumThreshold(), tier2Threshold())`;
 silence from a tx-converged active validator is not itself a conflicting value and must not become a one-validator RNG veto.
-If a conflicting entropy hash is observed, the gate remains stricter: the node waits for full local observation of the tx-converged active set before ignoring the conflict, or falls back at the bounded deadline.
+If a conflicting entropy hash is observed, the same fixed-denominator threshold remains the deciding boundary: only one entropy hash can be quorum-aligned under the intersection margin, so a below-threshold conflicting minority or silent peer must not force fallback once our hash reaches the gate.
+Conflicting states below the threshold still wait only until the bounded deadline, then fall back.

 The **tier label** is then derived from the agreed entropy set itself — the number of validator reveals (leaves) in the agreed `entropySetMap_`, not the